teotikalki/stop-spammer-registrations-plugin/readme.txt

 Rename stop-spammer-registrations.php to stop-spammer-registrations.xxx and then login.
 Rename it back and check the history logs for the reason why your were denied access.
 Was your email or IP address marked as spam in one of the databases?
 If so, contact the website that maintains the database and ask them to remove you.
 Check off the box, "Automatically add admins to white list" in the spammer options settings.
 Then save your settings.
 This puts your IP address into the white list.
 You should be able to logout and then log back in.
 Use the button on the Stop Spammer settings page to see if you pass.
 You may have to uncheck some options in order to pass.
-Unprofessional webmasters sometimes report IP address to Stop Forum Spam unnecessarily.
-If you are listed on SFS, there is a from at www.StopForumSpam.com.
-They can delete your entry.

 = I have found a bug =
 Please report it NOW.
 I fill try to fix it and incorporate the fix into the next release.
 I try to respond quickly to bugs that are possible to fix (all others take a few days).
 If you are adventurous you can download the latest versions of some of my plugins before I release them.